Gaylord Perry: San Francisco Giants (1962–1971)

 Perry's breakout season came in 1966 with a tremendous start, going 20–2 into August.
 Perry and Marichal became known as a "1–2 punch" to rival the famous Koufax/Drysdale combination of the Los Angeles Dodgers.
 While Marichal was NL Player of the Month in May, Perry was so named in June (5–0, 0.90 ERA, 31 strikeouts).
 He played in his first All-Star game, but after August, he slumped the rest of the season, finishing 21–8, and the Giants finished second to the Dodgers.
 Marichal missed much of the 1967 season with a leg injury, and Perry was thrust into the role of team ace.
-While he finished the season with a disappointing 15–17 record, he had a low ERA and allowed only seven hits per nine innings pitched.
+While he finished the season with a disappointing 15–17 record, he posted a 2.61 ERA and allowed only 7.1 hits per nine innings pitched in 39 games (37 starts).

-Perry had similar numbers in 1968: he posted a 16–15 record, but with a then-career-best 2.45 ERA on a Giants team that finished second to the St. Louis Cardinals.
+Perry had similar numbers in 1968: he posted a 16–15 record, but with a then-career-best 2.45 ERA in 39 games (38 starts), helping the Giants to a second-place finish behind the St. Louis Cardinals.
 On September 17 of that year, two days after his 30th birthday, Perry threw a 1–0 no-hitter against the Cardinals and Bob Gibson at Candlestick Park.
 The lone run came on a first-inning home run by light-hitting Ron Hunt—the second of the only two he hit that season.
 The next day, Ray Washburn of the Cardinals no-hit the Giants, winning 2–0, and marking the first time in major league history that back-to-back no-hitters had been pitched in the same series.